Vente d’une entreprise entre personnes liées : ce que vous devez savoir

 Transition plans

-- Training: Provide training to new owners to familiarize them with business operations.
+• Training: Provide training to new owners to familiarize them with the company's operations.

 Post-sale commitments

-It may be beneficial for the seller to remain involved in the business for a period after the sale to help with the transition.
-This may include an advisor or consultant role to ensure continuity and stability.
+It may be beneficial for the seller to remain involved in the business for a period after the sale to assist with the transition.
+This may include an advisory or consulting role to ensure continuity and stability.

 Training and mentoring

-The salesperson can provide mentoring and ongoing training to new owners to help them adapt and succeed in their new roles.
+The seller can provide mentoring and ongoing training to new owners to help them adjust and succeed in their new roles.

 In-depth case studies